Photo by romanbabakin via Canva.com

 The History of Privatized Housing

-If you’ve been in the military long enough or grew up in the military community, then you know that base housing wasn’t always privatized.
+People who’ve served in the military for a long time or who grew up on military bases understand that base housing wasn't initially privatized.
 In 1996, Congress created the Military Housing Privatization Initiative (MHPI) under the National Defense Authorization Act.

-The traditional government housing many knew before that was a collection of neglected homes in desperate need of repair (DOD reports showed that two-thirds of homes needed repair or replacement at the time of the MHPI), so handing over the process of building and maintaining military housing to private companies seemed like the answer.
+Traditional government housing was a collection of neglected homes in desperate need of repair (DoD reports showed that two-thirds of homes needed repair or replacement at the time of the MHPI).
+The goal following the 1996 MHPI was to use private funding and efficiency to improve conditions much faster than traditional military construction.

 What Privatized Housing Looks Like Today